SonuNM1/Array-String-Problems-Java/String/README.md

    Problem: Return the index of the first occurrence of a substring in a string, or -1 if the substring is not part of the string.

- - Count the Number of Words in a String
+ - Count the Number of Words in a String  .

+ - Count the number of characters in the string .

  - Check if a String is a Valid Shuffle of Two Distinct Strings